athul/waka-readme/README.md

         with:
           WAKATIME_API_KEY: ${{ secrets.WAKATIME_API_KEY }}
           GH_TOKEN: ${{ secrets.GH_TOKEN}}
-          USERNAME: <username> # optional, it will automatically use the username that executing the workflow
+          USERNAME: <username> # optional, it will automatically use the username that's executing the workflow
 ```